 - 1. Acadian Ambulance stores minimal amounts of miscellaneous soaps, solvents, and oil in a flammable locker inside their building.
-They also store a 275-gallon used oil tote, several drums of soaps, oils, and degreasers, and have a 10,000-gallon AST of Jet A with their own SPCC Plan. - 2.
-Frank's Casing Crew operates one 12,000-gallon UST with Jet A fuel.
+They also have a 275-gallon used oil tote, a 10,000 jet fuel AST and several drums of soaps, oils, and degreasers.
+Acadian Ambulance has its own SPCC Plan. - 2.
+Western Airways/Western Airways Maintenance operates one 12,000-gallon UST with jet fuel.
 The tank is registered with LDEQ.
 No spill information has been provided.
-Frank's also stores four drums of used oil, hydraulic oil, varsol, and lube oil, which are stored in enclosed stainless steel secondary containment. - 3.
-Federal Aviation Administration (FAA) has one 2,000-gallon diesel AST to be used with the emergency generator during times of power outages.
-The AST is a double-walled steel tank.
-The FAA has its own SPCC Plan. - 4.
-Landmark has one out-of-service 12,000-gallon double-walled AvGas AST located uphill from the fuel farm.
-Landmark has four mobile refueler trucks (three 5,000-gallon Jet Fuel and one 1,000-gallon Avgas) to deliver fuel to aircraft and equipment.
-Landmark also has one mobile refueler with one 100-gallon gasoline AST and one 100-gallon diesel AST.
-Landmark also stores minimal amounts of miscellaneous soaps, paints, solvents, oil, and hydraulic oil in drums on a containment pallet inside their building.
-Landmark's subtenant Nobel Flight has a 500-gallon used oil storage tank and stores miscellaneous soaps, paints, solvents and oil in drums and smaller containers in their area either in a storage room or on containment pallets.
-These ASTs and mobile refuelers are covered under Landmark's SPCC Plan.
+Western Airways Maintenance also stores drums of used oil, hydraulic oil, Varsol, and/or lube oil, which are stored in enclosed stainless steel secondary containment. - 3.
+Delta Global stores drums of used oil and used oil filters on a containment pallet at the terminal building, along with miscellaneous soaps, paints and oils inside a flammable locker. - 4.
+United stores drums of used oil and used oil filters on a containment pallet at the terminal building. - 5.
+Signature operates the airport's main fuel farm that includes one 15,000-gallon AvGas AST, two 500-gallon waste fuel ASTs, one 500-gallon gasoline AST, four 15,000-gallon jet fuel ASTs, and one 500-gallon off-road diesel AST.
+Signature also has one 12,000-gallon double-walled jet fuel AST located uphill from the fuel farm.
+Signature has several mobile refueler trucks of varying capacities to deliver fuel to aircraft.
+Signature also has one mobile refueler with one 100-gallon gasoline AST and one 100-gallon diesel AST.
+Signature also stores minimal amounts of miscellaneous soaps, paints, solvents, oil, waste oil, and hydraulic oil in drums on a containment pallet and in flammable lockers inside their